0x1iii1ii/Quadcopter-Project-2021-ITC/README.md

-# MPU6050 port to STM32
+# MPU6050 ported to STM32

 just a simple MPU6050 library for STM32